ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 Here, the __"FMT_list.xlsx"__ contains FMT order information for HGTector to understanding the longitudinal information of each FMT sample (__preFMT__, __postFMT__, and __Donor__ refers to prefix of __preFMT_filter.fasta__, __postFMT_filter.fast__, and __Donor_filter.fasta__, respectively).
 The content of it is similar to the format shown below:

 ![](4.png)

+In next step, users can open the script of HGT_main_implementing.sh, in which